 So why do scientists like Russo believe migraines might be connected to CED imbalance?

 Well, for one thing, migraine sufferers seem to respond to cannabis treatments.
 It’s been used historically as a migraine treatment, and modern surveys have shown that cannabis can significantly reduce migraine frequency.
-In one survey 85.1% of those who used cannabis for migraine had decreased migraine frequency, diminishing from 10.4 to 4.6 attacks per month on average.
+In one small survey 85.1% of those who used cannabis for migraine had decreased migraine frequency, diminishing from 10.4 to 4.6 attacks per month on average.

 And research is now showing that anandamide plays an important inhibitory role in activating the trigeminovascular system — a system in the human body whose activation and sensitization occur during migraine headaches.
 It could be that reduced levels of natural anandamide would lead to migraines, by allowing for activation of the trigeminovascular system.

 And in fact, this is exactly what researchers are finding.
 In a study that Russo calls “perhaps the strongest evidence of the existence of CED in migraine or any disorder” scientists from the University of Perugia in Italy looked at the anandamide levels in migraine sufferers and found that anandamide levels were significantly lower than in controls.